-Quality of Ex Post Evaluation Score: 8 Existing regulations of RIAs do not require ex post evaluations.
+Quality of Ex Post Evaluation Score: 7 Existing regulations of RIAs do not require ex post evaluations.
 Such evaluations are part of the ongoing political process.
 Political agreements either explicitly or implicitly settle policies for some period.
 Though various events and developments may require subsequent action, which would provide a chance for citizens, media outlets and policy entrepreneurs to advocate policy reforms.
 This happens regularly in the Danish political system and very often the government or the opposition will suggest new policies.
-Sometimes expert committees will be set up to analyze the issues.
+Expert committees are often appointed to analyze the issues.
 Most significant policies are regularly debated and policy reforms are common.